UK boosts defense spending in response to Russia and China

-LONDON -- British Prime Minister Rishi Sunak pledged Monday to increase U.K. military funding by 5 billion pounds ($6 billion) over the next two years in response to Russia’s invasion of Ukraine and the “epoch-defining challenge” posed by China.
+LONDON -- U.K. Prime Minister Rishi Sunak pledged Monday to increase military funding by 5 billion pounds ($6 billion) over the next two years in response to Russia’s invasion of Ukraine and the “epoch-defining challenge” posed by China.

 The extra money will be used, in part, to replenish Britain’s ammunition stocks, depleted from supplying Ukraine in its defense against Russia.
 Some will also go towards a U.K.-U.S.-Australia deal to build nuclear-powered submarines.

+“The world has become more volatile, the threats to our security have increased,” Sunak told the BBC during a visit to the U.S. “It's important that we protect ourselves against those.”

-Sunak will meet U.S. President Joe Biden and Australian Prime Minister Anthony Albanese in San Diego on Monday to confirm next steps for the military pact, known as AUKUS, struck by the three countries in 2021 amid mounting concern about China’s actions in the Pacific.
+Sunak is meeting U.S. President Joe Biden and Australian Prime Minister Anthony Albanese in San Diego on Monday to confirm next steps for the military pact, known as AUKUS, struck by the three countries in 2021 amid mounting concern about China’s actions in the Pacific.

+Under the deal, new nuclear-powered, conventionally armed subs for Australia's forces are to be built in Australia and the U.K., with U.S. technology and support.

+Britain last produced a defense, security and foreign policy framework, known as the Integrated Review, in 2021.

+The defense review said that "wherever the Chinese Communist Party’s actions and stated intent threaten the U.K.’s interests, we will take swift and robust action to protect them.”

-Britain’s intelligence agencies have expressed growing concern about China’s military might, covert activities and economic muscle.
-Ken McCallum, head of domestic spy agency MI5, said in November that “the activities of the Chinese Communist Party pose the most game-changing strategic challenge to the U.K.”
+U.K. intelligence agencies have expressed growing concern about China’s military might, covert activities and economic muscle.
+Ken McCallum, head of domestic spy agency MI5, said in November that “the activities of the Chinese Communist Party pose the most game-changing strategic challenge to the U.K.” MI5 said in January 2022 that a London-based lawyer had tried to “covertly interfere in U.K. politics” on behalf of the Chinese Communist Party — including by channeling money to an opposition Labour Party lawmaker.

-Sunak has also stressed the need for economic ties with China, to the annoyance of more hawkish members of the governing Conservative Party.
+The review doesn't brand China itself a threat to the U.K., and Sunak has stressed the need for economic ties with China, to the annoyance of more hawkish members of the governing Conservative Party.

+“We are sliding towards a new Cold War," said Conservative lawmaker Tobias Ellwood, who chairs the House of Commons Defense Committee.
+“Threats are increasing, but here we are staying on a peacetime budget.”

-Speaking as he travelled to the U.S., Sunak said China “presents an epoch-defining challenge to us and to the global order.
-It’s a regime that is increasingly authoritarian at home and assertive abroad, and has a desire to reshape the world order.”
+Speaking as he traveled to the U.S., Sunak said China's Communist government “is increasingly authoritarian at home and assertive abroad, and has a desire to reshape the world order.”

 But, he added, “you can’t ignore China” given the size of its economy.